Clint Eastwood: 1990–2009: critical acclaim and awards success

 Eastwood directed two films about World War II's Battle of Iwo Jima released in 2006.
 The first, Flags of Our Fathers, focused on the men who raised the American flag on top of Mount Suribachi and featured the film debut of Eastwood's son Scott.
 This was followed by Letters from Iwo Jima, which dealt with the tactics of the Japanese soldiers on the island and the letters they wrote home to family members.
 Letters from Iwo Jima was the first American film to depict a war issue completely from the view of an American enemy.
 Both films received praise from critics and garnered several nominations at the 79th Academy Awards, including Best Director, Best Picture, and Best Original Screenplay for Letters from Iwo Jima.
 At the 64th Golden Globe Awards Eastwood received nominations for Best Director in both films.
 Letters from Iwo Jima won the award for Best Foreign Language Film.

 Eastwood next directed Changeling (2008), based on a true story set in the late 1920s.
 Angelina Jolie stars as a woman reunited with her missing son only to realize he is an impostor.
 After its release at several film festivals the film grossed over $110 million, the majority of which came from foreign markets.
 The film was highly acclaimed, with Damon Wise of Empire describing Changeling as "flawless".
-Todd McCarthy of Variety magazine described it as "emotionally powerful and stylistically sure-handed" and that the film's characters and social commentary were brought into the story with an "almost breathtaking deliberation".
+Todd McCarthy of Variety described it as "emotionally powerful and stylistically sure-handed" and that the film's characters and social commentary were brought into the story with an "almost breathtaking deliberation".
 For the film, Eastwood received nominations for Best Original Score at the 66th Golden Globe Awards, Best Direction at the 62nd British Academy Film Awards and director of the year from the London Film Critics' Circle.

 Eastwood ended a four-year "self-imposed acting hiatus" by appearing in Gran Torino (also 2008), which he also directed, produced and partly scored with his son Kyle and Jamie Cullum.
 Biographer Marc Eliot called Eastwood's role "an amalgam of the Man with No Name, Dirty Harry, and William Munny, here aged and cynical but willing and able to fight on whenever the need arose".
 Gran Torino grossed almost $30 million during its opening weekend release in January 2009, the highest of his career as an actor or director.
 Gran Torino eventually grossed over $268 million in theaters worldwide, becoming the highest-grossing film of Eastwood's career so far (without adjustment for inflation).